Logo Voyage

 Protecting pages

-[edit]Page protection is generally a tool of last resort.
+Page protection is generally a tool of last resort.
 We are a wiki, and allowing anyone to edit any page at any time without exception is a guiding principle of how we operate.
 If an article is being repeatedly vandalized, it is almost always better to simply add that article to your watchlist and revert the edits.
 Over time, this discourages most vandals.
 One might object, on the basis that there are some unusually persistent editors, who just won't give up, and continue to add their unwanted edits daily, even for years!
 But this is a very small subsect of Wikivoyage contributors, and it is not worth it to compromise our basic principles for their sake.
-We can and do control these problems through watchlisting the affected pages, reverts, occasional additions to the spam blacklist, and coordination at Project:Vandalism in progress.
+We can and do control these problems through watchlisting the affected pages, reverts, occasional additions to the spam blacklist, and coordination at Project:Ongoing vandalism.

 Exceptional cases do exist, for which we have established consensus on the corresponding article talk page, but these cases are governed by the (strict) Wikivoyage:Protected page policy, and are rare.